-- TeXstudio allows you to customize your workspace and configurations easily, allowing for a “one size fits all” approach.
+- Completely customizable.
+TeXstudio allows you to customize your workspace and configurations easily, allowing for a “one size fits all” approach.

-- You can easily export to PDF format, making it possible to view your document in another application or device.
+- PDF output with LaTeX.
+You can easily export to PDF format, making it possible to view your document in another application or device.

-- TeXstudio offers a plug-in for Microsoft Word, allowing you to convert your Word document directly to LaTeX easily.
+- Import/Export from Microsoft Word.
+TeXstudio offers a plug-in for Microsoft Word, allowing you to convert your Word document directly to LaTeX easily.

 LyX is a full-featured LaTeX editor focused on providing a rich feature set for those using it to write technical documents.
 It has a massive library of useful functions and features, as well as the ability to export your files in PDF format.

-- You can create your own custom layouts and choose from a variety of fonts and colors.
+- Flexible document formatting.
+You can create your own custom layouts and choose from a variety of fonts and colors.

-- LyX has built-in support for mathematical formulas, making it easy to enter them into your documents.
+- Support for Math formulas.
+Has built-in support for mathematical formulas, making it easy to enter them into your documents.

-- LyX allows you to add block quotes without having to manually insert breaks.
+- Block quotations.
+Allows you to add block quotes without having to manually insert breaks.

-- LyX has a variety of commands that can be customized within the editor.
+- Customizable commands.
+Has a variety of commands that can be customized within the editor.

 Here are some of the features included in TeXmaker:

-- TeXmaker is compatible with Windows, Mac, and Linux operating systems.
+- Cross-platform compatibility.
+Compatible with Windows, Mac, and Linux operating systems.

-- TeXmaker will automatically convert your Word documents to LaTeX, making it possible to compile without doing it manually.
+- Automatic conversion from Word.
+Will automatically convert your Word documents to LaTeX, making it possible to compile without doing it manually.

-- TeXmaker focuses on providing a simple interface, making it easy to build and edit your document quickly.
+- Simple Interface.
+Focuses on providing a simple interface, making it easy to build and edit your document quickly.

-- TeXmaker allows you to easily view your document in PDF format, allowing you to see how it looks on the fly.
+- PDF Preview.
+Allows you to easily view your document in PDF format, allowing you to see how it looks on the fly.

-- You can configure text wrapping for your document easily, allowing you to write any way you want.
+- Text wrapping options.
+You can configure text wrapping for your document easily, allowing you to write any way you want.

-- TeXmaker can automatically detect common errors, allowing you to fix them immediately without manually doing so.
+- Automatic error detection.
+Can automatically detect common errors, allowing you to fix them immediately without manually doing so.

-- TeXmaker allows you to use all of your keyboard shortcuts, making it easy to utilize.
+- Smart keyboard shortcuts.
+Allows you to use all of your keyboard shortcuts, making it easy to utilize.